 The CMS Q&A tool is also a good resource for program information.
-The tool is intended to help users quickly find program answers when they are needed.
-The Q&A tool can be accessed from QualityNet by selecting the "Inpatient Psychiatric Facilities" link from the Questions & Answers section on the right side of the page and then choosing the "Inpatient Psychiatric Facility Quality Reporting" link (direct link): https://cms-ip.custhelp.com/app/home/session/L3RpbWUvMTQ2NDE5NTMwOC9zaWQvRGM3WXBvUm0%3D.
+The tool is intended to help users quickly find program answers.
+Users can access the Q&A tool from QualityNet by selecting the Inpatient Psychiatric Facilities link from the Questions & Answers section on the right side of the page and then choosing the Inpatient Psychiatric Facility Quality Reporting link.
+The direct link is:

-If needed information is not in the Q&A Tool, select the "Ask a Question" link to submit a question to the IPFQR Support Contractor.
+https://cmsip.custhelp.com/app/home/session/L3RpbWUvMTQ2NDE5NTMwOC9zaWQvRGM 3WXBvUm0%3D.

-IPFQR Support Contractor
+If other information is needed, select the Ask a Question link to submit a question to the IPFQR Support Contractor.
+You may also reach the IPFQR Support Contractor in the following ways.